Nimeshrajakaruna/Inventory-Management-System-using-C-/README.md

-# Inventory-Management-System-using-C-
+# Inventory Management System using C#
-Inventory Management System Using C#
+Inventory Management System Using C# and MySQL database.